dfinity/portal/blog/features/composite-query.md

 ---
 title: Building a partitioned key-value store with composite queries on the Internet Computer
-description: Today, we’ll dive into composite queries and walk through the process of building a sample app: a partitioned key-value store.
+description: "Today, we’ll dive into composite queries and walk through the process of building a sample app: a partitioned key-value store.
 Each partition is represented by a single canister.
-We'll leverage the power of the Internet Computer’s composite queries to efficiently retrieve data from those partition canisters.
+We'll leverage the power of the Internet Computer’s composite queries to efficiently retrieve data from those partition canisters."
 tags: [New features]
 image: /img/blog/dev-update-blog-composite-query.png
 ---